ccswbs/UoGd7-Training/features/howto-FAQ.md

 ## FAQ Keywords

 Your website may have some questions that apply to two or more groups of site users.
-In this case, you must use *keywords* instead of categories to organize FAQ.
+In this case, you must use *keywords* instead of categories to organize FAQs.

-Additionally, tags can be used across Drupal content types, not just FAQ.
-This means you can tag a variety of news articles, events, FAQ, features, and more, as they pertain to a particular group.
+Additionally, tags can be used across Drupal content types, not just FAQs.
+This means you can tag a variety of news articles, events, FAQs, features, and more, as they pertain to a particular group.

 ###Creating Keywords
 1. When logged into your website, navigate to `Structure` > `Taxonomy`.